 What is the Tour de France team classification?

 The team classification has been part of the Tour de France since 1930 but awards no coloured jersey.
 Instead, the team is given race numbers with a yellow background, rather than white.

 It’s not considered to be as important as the individual classifications, and teams don’t normally set out with an ambition to win it, though they may change their tactics during the race if they are in a good position to do so.

 The team classification takes the time of each squad’s top three finishers on every stage (apart from in a team time trial, when the time of the fifth rider to cross the finish is counted, or the last if there are fewer than five riders remaining).

 The team with the lowest cumulative time across the race so far leads the classification.

 Previous Tour de France team classification winners

-Movistar has dominated the classification in recent years, topping the team rankings in 2015, 2016, 2018 and 2019.
+Movistar Team has dominated the classification in recent years, topping the team rankings in 2015, 2016, 2018, 2019 and 2020.
 This is despite none of its riders winning the Tour in those years.

 Generally, the team with the rider leading the Tour will be more inclined to sacrifice team-mates to protect the individual’s lead, making winning both the individual and team classification – as Team Sky did in 2017 – a rare feat.